Norman Sylliboy: Mi'kmaq Language Act

-"The governments of the past attacked us through our language when our children were punished for speaking it, but despite all of the efforts to destroy it, our language is still here and we are still here, and that shows our resilience as a people."

-Politics in the Mi'kmaq
+Politics within the Mi'kmaq

 In 2011, the Canadian government announced the recognition of a group in Newfoundland and Labrador called the Qalipu First Nation.
 The landless band had accepted 25,000 people to be members of the community.
-The community had received over 100,000 applications and it was authorized for the new applicants to be reviewed.
-The Grand Council and other Mi'kmaw organizations argued against the legitimacy of these new members but in 2019 after the legitimacy of applicants had been addressed Qalipu First Nation had been accepted as a part of the Mi’kmaq Nation.
-Through these new changes by 2021 24,000 people had been recognized as offical members.
-There are current legal battles over the enrollment process including Friends of Qalipu Advocacy Association suing Qalipu First Nation.
+The community had received over 100,000 applications, and it was authorized for the new applicants to be reviewed.

+The Grand Council and other Mi'kmaq organizations initially argued against the legitimacy of these new members.

 Personal life

 Sylliboy married Arlene Sylliboy on 22 May 1982, having seven children together.
-They have six grandchildren together.
+They also have ten grandchildren together.